Thermodynamics of AdS planar black holes and holography: AdS/CFT holography

 \subsection{Temperature relationships}

-In this section, based on the correspondence between the CFT entropy at the boundary and the BH entropies, we establish relationships between the temperatures $T$, $T_+$, and $T_{\rm pl}$, of the boundary conformal fluid, the large Schwarzscild BH, and planar BH, respectively.
+In this section, based on the correspondence between the CFT entropy at the boundary and the BH entropies, we establish relationships between the temperatures $T$, $T_+$, and $T_{\rm pl}$, of the boundary conformal fluid, the large AdS Schwarzschild BH, and AdS planar BH, respectively.